 You many not consult a map even once on a hike, but it is FAR better to have even a crude one than nothing at all, if only for peace of mind.
-Do keep in mind that a poor map, or even a good map if misread, could put a lost hiker in worse shape than before.
+Do keep in mind that a poor map, or even a good map misread, could put a lost hiker in worse shape than before.
 You don’t absolutely need a contour map, but bring the best one you can.
-I recommend one printed on vinyl, plastic, waxed paper or on a sheet that has been laminated and therefore won’t run or dissolve in water.
+We recommend one printed on vinyl, plastic, waxed paper or on a sheet that has been laminated and therefore won’t run or dissolve in water.

 The Universal Repair Component: Commercially known as Duct Tape.
-The URC can be used to repair all outdoor gear that falls apart, including tents, shoes, clothes, pots, stoves, hiking poles., maps, gloves, cameras, water supplies, and hikers themselves.
+URC can be used to repair all outdoor gear that falls apart, including tents, shoes, clothes, pots, stoves, hiking poles., maps, gloves, cameras, water supplies, and hikers themselves.
 It is postulated that the entire Earth could be held together with enough URC.
 Don’t leave home without it!